vancouvercodingschool/code-102-guide/curriculum/class-01/lab/README.md

-# Lab Assignment: Create a Learning Journal Repo
+# Create a Learning Journal Repo

 Give yourself a learning challenge: Figure out how to publish a GitHub Pages web site, to use as a learning journal.